What is a questionnaire?

 5. You can use the results to make accurate decisions

-As a research instrument, a questionnaire is ideal for commercial research because the data you get back is from your target audience (or ideal customers) and the information you get back on their thoughts, preferences or behaviors allows you to make business decisions.
+As a research instrument, a questionnaire is ideal for commercial research because the data you get back is from your target audience (or ideal customers) and the information you get back on their thoughts, preferences or behaviours allows you to make business decisions.

 6. A questionnaire can cover any topic